Nico Mannion: Personal life

 Mannion is the son of an American father and an Italian mother.
 His father, Pace Mannion, is a former National Basketball Association (NBA) player who played for six NBA teams through the 1980s.
 He played professionally for various teams in Italy until his retirement in 2002.
 Most notably, he helped Italian club Pallacanestro Cantù win the 1991 FIBA Korać Cup.
 Mannion's mother, Gaia Bianchi, is a former volleyball player who played for the Italian national volleyball team.
-In high school, one of Mannion's teammates was current South Carolina Gamecocks quarterback Spencer Rattler.
-They helped lead Pinnacle High School to a state championship in 2017-18.
+In high school, one of Mannion's teammates was current New Orleans Saints quarterback Spencer Rattler.
+They helped lead Pinnacle High School to a state championship in 2017–18.